AkshDesai04/Project-WatchDog/ReadMe.md

 ### Dependencies
 The project in it's current state has the following dependencies...
-1. OpenCV
+1. pyautogui
-2. face_recognition
+2. OpenCV2
+3. numpy

 ## Getting Started
 ### Installation
 #### Windows
  1. Clone the repository onto your device.
- 1. Create a file with the extension .vbs and write the following code to it
+ 2. Create a file with the extension .vbs and write the following code to it
- 1. `CreateObject("Wscript.Shell").Run "<Location of run.bat>",0,True`
+ 3. `CreateObject("Wscript.Shell").Run "<Location of run.bat>",0,True`
- 1. Save the above mentioned file to the location `C:\Users\<User Name>\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup\`
+ 4. Save the above mentioned file to the location `C:\Users\<User Name>\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup\`
- 1. Save the `run.bat` file to preferably a root location (something like `C:\`) since .vbs files cannot have spaces in their paths.
+ 5. Save the `run.bat` file to preferably a root location (something like `C:\`) since .vbs files cannot have spaces in their paths.
 (Issues might arise If `run.bat` is saved in a path which contains spaces such as in user names)
- 1. Replace the `<Project Location>` in `run.bat` with the location where the project is saved
+ 6. Replace the `<Project Location>` in `run.bat` with the location where the project is saved
- 1. Set the config.config file to your desired settings (architecture for config.config is not built yet and hence, settings need to be changed manually from the code)
+ 7. Set the config.config file to your desired settings (architecture for config.config is not built yet and hence, settings need to be changed manually from the code)
- 1. Install the dependencies for the project by running the command `pip install -r requirements.txt`
+ 8. Install the dependencies for the project by running the command `pip install -r requirements.txt`
- 1. Project WatchDog will start running after a restart
+ 9. Project WatchDog will start running after a restart

 ## Road map
 ### Project progress